ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.0.md

 ### Redesigned user interface

-The the Back Office has undergone a complete redesign, including revised look and feel, simplified navigation and more streamlined workflows.
+The the back office has undergone a complete redesign, including revised look and feel, simplified navigation and more streamlined workflows.

 ![New UI](4.0_new_ui.png)